 ATMs that close on weekends(especially difficult in Oki without a Conbini in sight), Banks that close at 3 and Kanji, Kanji everywhere.
 However, after a while I didn’t quite get my Hoverboard but I came up with some ways of working the system.
 This is sharing some tips that have helped me during my time in Japan.
-Disclaimer; The following is what has worked for me and I can’t guarantee that all information is 100% accurate and it has what has worked for my own situation.
+Disclaimer; The following is what has worked for me and I can’t guarantee that all information is 100% accurate, or the best for you it’s simply my own personal experiences.

 Now, I think it’s about time I got a commission from this company for how much I’ve plugged their services during my time on JET but they are probably the best bank I’ve come across in Japan.
 They still won’t offer you a credit or debit card but have Internet Banking available in English, free withdrawals from JP Post and Conbini ATMs, Overseas ATM withdrawals and a 24/7 English helpline.
 The best part is you can sign up without ever entering a branch; sign-up online, receive the forms; inkan and photocopy your ID and post it back.
 They also have a free online transfer per month.
 This means if you sign up with TransferWise (see below) you can transfer money home without leaving your kotatsu in the winter months.